Please do not send confidential informationvia email.

-In early 2022, the US Centers for Disease Control and Prevention (CDC) started tracking multiple cases of monkeypox that have been reported in several countries that don't normally report monkeypox, including the United States.
+In early 2022, the US Centers for Disease Control and Prevention (CDC) started tracking multiple cases of MPX (pronounced "em-pox" or "monkeypox") that have been reported in several countries that don't normally report MPX, including the United States.
 Some counties in North Carolina have reported cases, including Mecklenburg County.
 Get the most current information about the global outbreak from the CDC Website, and get information about the outbreak in North Carolina from the NC Department of Health and Human Services

 Risk to the general public is low.
-The monkeypox virus is spread through close, often skin-to-skin, contact with an infected person.
+The MPX virus is spread through close, often skin-to-skin, contact with an infected person.
 Being aware of

 symptoms in others and practicing

 safer sex are the best ways to avoid infection.

 Most people will recover from MPX on their own, although it can cause severe illness and death.
 There is no approved treatment for MPX, but antiviral medications are being given in severe cases.

 The JYNNEOS vaccine is available for high-risk individuals who do not currently have MPX; read more about the vaccine below.

 The illness typically lasts for 2 to 4 weeks, during which the skin lesions will change in shape and size before scabbing over and falling off.
 The person is considered contagious until all the lesions have healed and new skin is intact.